CHILD CUSTODY, PARENTING TIME, AND THIRD PARTY VISITATION IN KANSAS:

 Establishment of parentage to allow the courts a means to settle on-going custodial disputes between the mother and father.

-In order to for Kansas courts to properly consider Child Custody, Visitation or Support issues, the State of Kansas must have “jurisdiction.”
+In order to for Kansas courts to properly consider Child Custody, Parenting Time, Third-Party Visitation or Support issues, the State of Kansas must have “jurisdiction” — that is, the power to decide the matter.
 Jurisdictional requirements are different for different issues.

 Initial Child Custody and Visitation.
 Jurisdiction for Child Custody and Visitation issues is governed by the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) (in Kansas and in all other U.S. states except for Massachusetts).
 The UCCJEA provides that a State has the power to determine child custody and visitation issues under one of the following situations: